speakcare/spkc-ehr-schema/project/speakcare_high_level_architecture.md

 - **Features:**
    - **Audio Enhancement**: Noise reduction, speech enhancement, echo cancellation, and normalization.
    - **Segmentation**: Splits audio into manageable chunks with timestamps.
+   - **Speaker Recognition**: Build and update speaker profiles progressively for better attribution.
+   - **Sentiment Detection**: Detect critical cues such as distress, coughing, or shouting.
    - **Metadata Tagging**: Adds timestamps, user ID, and device metadata.
    - **Temporary Storage**: Enhanced audio is stored in an object store for downstream processing.
 - **Technologies:**